 - 1/4 cup white vinegar

-Place all ingredients in a blender and puree until smooth.
-Serve over chicken, rice, beans or plantains.
+- To make the sauce, place all ingredients in a blender and puree until smooth.